-Discuss prices with the particular artist to see their fees.
+Discuss prices with the particular artist to understand their fees.
 Some charge an hourly rate while others determine a fixed cost based on the design.
-Many shops have a minimum price to cover supplies, meet health and safety guidelines, and adequately set-up, prep, and sterilize the area.
+Many shops have a minimum price to cover supplies, meet health and safety guidelines and adequately set-up, prep, and sterilize the area.

-Also, you will want to get some aftercare products.
-You may want to buy food or a drink for your session, and you might have to pay a parking fee.
-We recommend a sugary, carb-laden snack for long tattoos to maintain blood sugar levels and a meal with protein, vitamin C, zinc, and plenty of water before the session.
+Also, you may want to purchase some aftercare products.
+You also might want to buy food or a drink for your session, no to mention the parking fee.
+We recommend a sugary, carb-laden snack for long tattoos to maintain blood sugar levels and a meal with protein, vitamin C, zinc and plenty of water before the session.

 Cooperate and Collaborate

 Thoroughly discuss the design with the artist beforehand, whether in person or through email.
-Many people opt for small tattoos at first, but the little details fade over time.
-Maybe your design is too intricate to be small, and the artist will require a larger area to put it on to retain the same detail level.
-Trust the artist’s creative instinct, and you’ll end up with a stellar work of art.
+Many people opt for small tattoos at first, although, the little details fade over time.
+Maybe your design is too intricate to be small and the artist will require a larger area to put it on to retain the same detail level.
+Trust the artist’s creative instinct and you’ll end up with a stellar work of art.

 Pay Your Respects

 Show your tattoo artist some respect.
-Their job isn’t easy, and they worked hard to become professionals.
-Make sure you tip, because not just anybody can do this job.
-Also, most of what you pay will go to maintaining the shop’s operating expenses and supplies.
+Their job isn’t easy and they worked hard to become professionals.
+Make sure you tip because most of what you pay will go to maintaining the shop’s operating expenses and supplies.
 Tip at least 20% of the tattoo cost to ensure your artist makes a fair wage.

 Shower before your appointment to create a clean canvas and avoid stinking up the room.
 Nobody wants to work with a smelly patron.
 Wear clothes that won’t interfere with its placement and that you don’t mind ruining.
 Let the artist shave the area to prevent razor burn or cuts.

 Arrive on time and in a healthy, sober condition.
 Getting tattooed while sick is a horrible idea.
-Not only will you put your artist at risk of getting sick, but you will more likely move from sneezing or coughing, making it a challenge to design correctly.
-Also, getting a drunk tattoo can result in regrets and an uncomfortable time for the artist.
-Even avoid days when you’re on your period, as the pain will be incredibly agonizing.
+Not only will you put your artist at risk of getting sick, you will more than likely move from sneezing or coughing, making it a challenge to design correctly.
+Additionally, getting a drunk tattoo can result in regrets and an uncomfortable time for the artist.
+Even avoid days when you’re on your period, as the pain may be more intense.

-Bring one friend, but avoid a crowd.
+Bring one friend, though avoid a crowd.
 Too many people can distract the tattoo artist.
-Never bring a young child, as they are less likely to have controlled behavior and could damage the expensive supplies.
+Never bring a young child as they are less likely to have controlled behavior and could damage the expensive supplies.